-MODULE III SAMPLING
+MODULE IV SAMPLING

-Representation of a Continuous-Time Signal by Its Samples - Shannon's Sampling Theorem - reconstruction of a signal from its samples using interpolation - effect of under sampling - Aliasing - discrete-time processing of continuous time signals.
+Representation of a continuous-time signal by Its samples - Shannon's Sampling Theorem - reconstruction of a signal from its samples using interpolation - effect of under sampling - Aliasing - discrete-time processing of continuous time signals.

-MODULE IV LAPLACE TRANSFORM
+MODULE V LAPLACE TRANSFORM

-Unilateral and Bilateral Laplace transform - region of convergence (ROC) - properties of Laplace transforms - poles and zeros - inverse Laplace transformation - brief introduction to solving differential equations with initial conditions - the concept of transfer function, Causality and Stability.
+Unilateral and Bilateral Laplace transform - s-plane and region of convergence (ROC) - properties of Laplace transforms - poles and zeros - inverse Laplace transformation - the concept of transfer function - causality and stability - LTI systems and solution of differential equations.

-MODULE V Z- TRANSFORM
+MODULE VI Z- TRANSFORM

-Z-Transform, z-Plane and ROC - properties of z-Transform - poles and zeros - inverse z-Transform - Transfer Function of DT-LTI Systems.
-Causality and Stability.
+Z-Transform, z-Plane and ROC - properties of z-Transform - poles and zeros - inverse z-Transform - Transfer Function of DT-LTI Systems - causality and stability - LTI systems and solution of difference equations.